Superrehtard/old_diaspora_wiki/Community-supported-pods.md

-Here's a list of pods (seed hosters) run by the Diaspora community members.
-Remember, when you join one, you always log in there, but can follow friends on *all* of them.
+Here's a list of pods (Diaspora servers) run by Diaspora community members.
+Remember, when you join one, you always log in there, but you can follow friends on *any* pod, including the main pod at joindiaspora.com.
 Now *that's* freedom!

-###This is Alpha software, we do out best but cannot guarantee that there are no security holes that expose your data.
+**This is alpha software!
+We do our best, but we cannot guarantee that there are no security holes exposing your data.
+As with all web services, think carefully about how much information you want to give them.**

 Please do not try to crack these machines; they have been freely offered by people so that the project can move forward.
 Abusing their trust will make them go away.

+If an image is shown, the pod is *probably* online at the moment.

+Pod maintainers:

-If you wish to add your pod to the list, please edit this page adding details along the same pattern.
+- To add your pod to the list, please edit this page, adding details along the same pattern as the existing data.
 Pods are listed in alphabetical order by pod name.

-If an image is shown, the pod is *probably* online at the moment.

-[notice by SargoDarya] If you're hosting a pod please consider adding yourself to the podup list at [[http://podup.sargodarya.de]].
-It automatically checks if pods are online and sorts them based on there uptimes.
-It's free, people will notice your pod and you can track how your pod performs in the management console.
+- Please consider adding yourself to the podup list at [[http://podup.sargodarya.de]].
+It automatically checks whether pods are online and sorts them based on uptime.
+It's free, people will notice your pod, and you can track how your pod performs in the management console.

 * [[http://alt.md/]] [[http://pontari.us/images/user/default.jpg|height=30px|]]
    * Opened: 21/09/2010